(A) Materials used in the drilling process shall meet the following requirements:

 (d) Water used for mixing bentonite grout slurries shall be treated to remove excess minerals from the water that may interfere with the proper hydration of the bentonite.

-(H) Coarse grade and pelletized bentonite to be used for sealing the annular space in wells shall conform to the following specifications:
+(H) Coarse grade and pelletized bentonite to be used for sealing the annular space in wells or for sealing wells shall conform to the following specifications and be placed in accordance with rule 3701-28-10 of the Administrative Code:

-(J) Other materials may be approved for used as a sealing material or in the annular space as determined by the director to have permeability and sealing characteristics sufficient to protect ground water and public health.
+(J) Other materials may be approved for use as a sealing material or in the annular space if determined by the director to have permeability and sealing characteristics sufficient to protect ground water and public health.

 (K) Well screens used in unconsolidated or incompetent geologic formations shall meet the following criteria:

-(1) Screens shall be factory manufactured and constructed of steel, fiberglass or thermoplastic and shall meet ANSI/NSF standard 61.
+(1) Screens shall be factory manufactured and constructed of steel, fiberglass or thermoplastic and shall meet NSF 61-2016.

 (2) Screens shall have uniform openings and sufficient length to provide a recommended entrance velocity of 0.1 feet per second under normal pumping conditions.
 Screen slot sizes shall be properly sized to facilitate proper well development and maintenance, and minimize the entrance of fine materials into the well.